Bundling of Microsoft Windows

-The bundling of Microsoft Windows is the installation of Microsoft Windows in computers before their purchase.
-Microsoft encourages original equipment manufacturers (OEMs) of personal computers to include Windows licenses, OEM softwares and OEM drivers with their products, and agreements between Microsoft and OEMs have undergone antitrust scrutiny.
+The bundling of Microsoft Windows is the installation of Microsoft Windows on computers before their purchase.
+Microsoft encourages original equipment manufacturers (OEMs) of personal computers to include Windows licenses, OEM software (including bloatware) and OEM drivers with their products, and agreements between Microsoft and OEMs have undergone antitrust scrutiny.
 Users opposed to the bundling of Microsoft Windows, including Linux users, have sought refunds for Windows licenses, arguing that the Windows end-user license agreement entitles them to return unused Windows licenses for a cash refund.
 Although some customers have successfully obtained payments (in some cases after litigation or lengthy negotiations), others have been less successful.

 The "Windows tax"

 Microsoft encourages original equipment manufacturers (OEMs) to supply computers with Windows pre-installed, saying that purchasers benefit by not having to install an operating system.
 Analyst Vishal Tripathi said that many people purchase PCs with pre-installed operating systems because they do not want to deal with the "learning curve" and inconvenience of installing an operating system.
 Virtually all large computer vendors bundle Microsoft Windows with the majority of the personal computers in their ranges.
 In 1999, Maximum PC wrote that non-Windows users "have long griped that machines from large companies can't be purchased without Windows".
 In 1999, analyst Rob Enderle attributed the lack of computers without Windows available for individual purchase to economic impracticality, citing certification and warranty requirements.
 In 1999, Dell stated that it only offered non-Microsoft operating systems on servers and as part of customized large orders, but if Linux became popular enough to make Linux pre-installation cost-effective, "we'd be foolish not to offer it".
 The Guardians computer editor Jack Schofield claimed that there were significant cost overheads associated with preinstalling Linux, in part due to Linux's small market share, although Schofield had generally viewed Microsoft's bundling practices favourably, claiming in 1995 that Microsoft's incentives were not unlike promotional deals in other industries and that "Microsoft cannot be accused of beating PC manufacturers with a stick: at worst it is beating them with a carrot", despite the well-established competitive impact of such practices on suppliers of competing systems software, acknowledged in a 1994 settlement with Novell.
 Serdar Yegulalp of Computerworld said that in the late 1990s, because Linux was not fully developed, Linux computers were "a tough sell for non-technical users".